-Mobile websites are nothing new, in fac since our mobile phones became ‘smart’ we have had web browsers and email galore, however they has evolved quite considerably in recent years especially as the predilection for mobile has increased.
-Mobile websites themselves aren’t a true form of mobile app but I’m including them here for the sake of completeness.
-Taking a purely mobile website approach is deciding to simply have a mobile friendly version of your website, or in more recent times, a responsive version which adapts from displaying on a desktop or laptop down to a tablet or phone accordingly.
+Mobile websites are nothing new, in fact since our mobile phones became ‘smart’ we have had web browsers and email galore, however, they have evolved quite considerably in recent years especially as the predilection for mobile has increased.
+Mobile websites themselves aren’t a true form of the mobile app but I’m including them here for the sake of completeness.
+Taking a purely mobile website approach is deciding to simply have a mobile-friendly version of your website, or in more recent times, a responsive version which adapts from displaying on a desktop or laptop down to a tablet or phone accordingly.

 What approach you take with a mobile website, and whether you need one instead of an app is a key point to consider before embarking on any detailed app project.
 In quite a few cases you will find that a simple responsive website is all that you need and the costs associated with this approach is minimal when compared to other more specific app approaches.
 Regardless of whether you end up creating a native or HTML5 app for your product and service, you should still ensure your corporate website or app supporting websites are responsive and provide an optimum experience for your customer base even before they hit your app.

 Native apps are apps which are written specifically for a particular type of device (or device family) and are written in a language that is native to the device; hence the name.
 When creating native apps we know what we are building it for, we GENERALLY know the feature set (SEE ANDROID IS DIFFERENT BELOW) and we can design and develop a product which works beautifully on each platform you develop it for.